Clumsy (Our Lady Peace album): Style and themes

 Raine stated that there was a kind of "Carnival atmosphere" to the whole album and that many of the lyrics he wrote were set at the circus or a carnival.

-Clumsys songs feature the striking vocals of lead vocalist Raine Maida, who utilizes an often jarring falsetto technique: Maida jumps from lower octaves in his vocal range to higher ones.
-Raine's vocals provide most of the melody of the songs, with guitars quieted down in this album compared to Naveed, their previous album.
+Clumsys songs feature the striking vocals of lead vocalist Raine Maida, who utilizes an often jarring falsetto technique, jumping from lower octaves in his vocal range to higher ones.
+Maida's vocals provide most of the melody of the songs, with guitars quieted down in this album compared to Naveed, their previous album.
 This aspect of singing has become the staple sound of the band, continuing with this fashion in their next studio album Happiness...
 Is Not a Fish That You Can Catch, and since lost on their 2005 album Healthy in Paranoid Times.
 In a January 1997 interview, the band stated that then new bassist Duncan Coutts, who also plays cello, keyboards and sings background vocals, influenced the sound on Clumsy even though he doesn't have any songwriting credits.
 He broadened the band's palette of sounds.
 Given those new parameters, the band couldn't help but change their sound.